Tommy Widdrington: Backroom roles

 Widdrington was appointed head of recruitment at Coventry City on 10 April 2017.
 On 1 May 2018, he left Coventry City and took up a similar position at Bristol Rovers.
 His son, Theo, was signed up two months later.
 With the aim of recruiting players on a low wage to try and sell on for a profit, he also brought in: Jonson Clarke-Harris, Abu Ogogo, Anssi Jaakkola, Josh Hare, Tom Davies, Mark Little and Luke Leahy.
-Widdrington become the club's caretaker-manager following the sacking of Ben Garner on 14 November 2020, with Rovers sitting 18th in League One.
+Widdrington became the club's caretaker manager following the sacking of Ben Garner on 14 November 2020, with Rovers sitting 18th in League One.
 He oversaw a 4–3 victory over Chelsea U21 in the EFL Trophy on 18 November, before Paul Tisdale was appointed as permanent manager the following day.

 On 10 February 2021, Widdrington was once again installed as caretaker manager following the dismissal of Paul Tisdale.
 He was in this position until Joey Barton was appointed as manager 11 days later, having overseen a 3–1 victory over Portsmouth and a 2–0 defeat to Gillingham.
 Following the club's relegation to League Two at the end of the 2020–21 season, the Director of Football role was removed from the club's board with Widdrington now taking on the role of Director in charge of outgoing loan deals and "ensuring the strategic vision is followed at all levels throughout the club".
 As the club moved into the new season, manager Joey Barton and Widdrington had a strained relationship with Barton claiming in October 2021 that he had no relationship with Widdrington or his scouting team.
 On 3 December 2021, Widdrington departed Bristol Rovers.

 King's Lynn Town

 On 10 December 2021, Widdrington was appointed manager of King's Lynn Town, who were second-from-bottom of the National League.
 His first match in charge was the following day and saw his new side defeat bottom side Dover Athletic 2–1 thanks to a double from Josh Barrett whom had been brought in to Bristol Rovers under Widdrington.
 Lynn's relegation to the National League North was confirmed in the penultimate match of the 2021–22 season with a 3–3 draw with Eastleigh.

-An impressive start to life back in the sixth tier saw Widdrington awarded the National League North Manager of the Month award for August 2022 having earned sixteen points from a possible seventeen.
+An impressive start to life back in the sixth tier saw Widdrington awarded the National League North Manager of the Month award for August 2022 having earned 16 points from a possible 18.
 King's Lynn knocked League Two side Doncaster Rovers out of the first round of the FA Cup with a 1–0 win at the Eco-Power Stadium.
+On 1 April 2023, following a 1–0 victory to keep his side second in the league, Widdrington's resignation was announced to allow him to take a new role at another club.
+The club noted that no agreement had been reached between the two clubs or between King's Lynn Town and Widdrington.